cgguerra/live-laugh-laos/_posts/2023-09-15-apartment.md

 Laos also does not have dishwashers or dryers, so everything has to air dry.
 Lao people do not use ovens on a large scale, so if you want an oven in your home or apartment, you need to purchase a toaster oven.
 I was surprised that most Lao homes do not use ovens.
 It did not occur to me that ovens were unnecessary for cooking traditional Lao dishes.

 Most Lao apartments have maids that come and clean your apartment as part of the contract.
 It's completely normal to have a maid here.
 The maid at my apartment building comes twice a week, but I'm not really expecting her to do too much considering she has hundreds of room to clean and I know she's on a tight schedule.
-I'll do my own cleaning for the most part, which is fine by me.
+I'll do my own cleaning, which sounds good to me.

 ## Last Day of Teacher Training Classes